Institute of Water One Day Science Conference 2018

 Chaired by our Vice President Science, Robin Price, Head of Water Quality at Anglian Water, this one day Science Conference will gather speakers from many different scientific fields, including senior scientists from water companies and key academic figures in our industry.

 Under the title of 'Application of the Sciences Across the World of Water' you’ll hear how the role of scientists will need to change and adapt to future process science challenges and will learn more about the advancements in the world of analytical science.
 In the Life Science section, you’ll learn more about Cryptosporidium and virus detection and analysis, and the role of micro-organisms in taste and odour formation in reservoirs.
 Taking the world of science slightly wider, you’ll hear how behavioural science can be used to influence customers’ behaviour, and to change the culture within a company.
 Delegates will also learn more about, arguably the ‘newest’, science – data science – from data science industry leaders Microsoft.

 The choice of conference venue is significant.
 Understanding more about how we can all work to understand and support those who teach and learn Science, Technology, Engineering and Maths (STEM) is absolutely crucial if we are to continue to secure a pipeline of talent into our industry, and we hope that a legacy of the conference will be an increase in the number of STEM Ambassadors from within the Institute of Water.

-Professor John Fawell, Consultant, World Health Organisation and Visiting Professor, Cranfield University - ‘Out of sight, out of mind?
+- Professor John Fawell, Visiting Professor, Cranfield University and Member of Expert Committee for WHO Guidelines- ‘Out of sight, out of mind?
 The issue of viruses in the managed water cycle’.